felipetovarhenao/bellplay-plugin/README.md

 <img height="90px" src="./images/logo.png"/>

 ## Description

-A Visual Studio Code extension that provides intellisense features for all functions in the [`bellplay~`](https://github.com/felipetovarhenao/bellplay) framework for algorithmic audio.
+A Visual Studio Code extension that provides additional features for working with [`bellplay~`](https://github.com/felipetovarhenao/bellplay) framework for algorithmic audio.
+In particular, it provides intellisense (i.e., autocomplete and pop-up reference windows) for `bellplay~` functions, and a script runner functionality to load `bellplay~` scripts from VSCode via OSC.

-As such, it's also recommended to install the [bell syntax](https://marketplace.visualstudio.com/items?itemName=tovarhenao.bell-syntax) extension.

 ## License